 Integrate your existing authentication provider and add smart wallet functionality to your app without changing your users' login experience.
-We support JWT-based and OIDC-compliant authentication providers.
+Smart Wallets supports JWT-based and OIDC-compliant authentication providers.

 Before implementing JWT authentication, verify that your authentication system meets these requirements: